 We desire our members to be residents of the Denver, CO metropolitan area, but exceptions to this are possible based on a decision of the board of directors.

 We do not run active background checks on our members, but our served agencies reserve the right to perform background checks as needed during or prior to deployments.
 All members are required to file a signed affidavit allowing our served agencies to perform background checks.
 Membership and deployment eligibility may be based on prior criminal history.
 Due to the nature of our mission, we are unable to accept members with a prior felony conviction.

 We realize that as volunteers our members have to work for a living.
 Work schedules, family time and vacations do cut into individual ability to deploy.
 In spite of this, we have had to deploy in the middle of the night, on holidays and almost always in bad weather.
 It is desirable for our applicants to have the flexibility to be available for deployment when emergencies occur.
 It is not a requirement for everyone to make every deployment, but members who can never deploy will fall off our roster.

 We expect that all members attend at least one training per quarter and that all members participate in at least one of OMEGA's committees or sections.
 Exercises, lectures and actual deployments will qualify as training credit.

 All of our members provide their own gear and equipment and are expected to have appropriate equipment ready and available for missions they are qualified to undertake.
-We expect all of our members to maintain discipline appropriate go-kits that will make them self-sufficient for a 24 hour deployment.
+We expect all of our members to maintain discipline appropriate go-kits that will make them self-sufficient for a 24 to 48 hour deployment.